Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-c.rst

 The diagram above shows a :sip:ref:`~PyQt6.QtWidgets.QGroupBox` widget being used to hold various child widgets in a layout provided by :sip:ref:`~PyQt6.QtWidgets.QGridLayout`.
 The :sip:ref:`~PyQt6.QtWidgets.QLabel` child widgets have been outlined to indicate their full sizes.

-If you want to use a :sip:ref:`~PyQt6.QtWidgets.QWidget` to hold child widgets you will usually want to add a layout to the parent :sip:ref:`~PyQt6.QtWidgets.QWidget`.
+If you want to use a :sip:ref:`~PyQt6.QtWidgets.QWidget` to hold child widgets, you will usually want to add a layout to the parent :sip:ref:`~PyQt6.QtWidgets.QWidget`.
 See `Layout Management <https://doc.qt.io/qt-6/layout.html>`_ for more information.

 .. _qwidget-composite-widgets:

 Composite Widgets
 -----------------

 When a widget is used as a container to group a number of child widgets, it is known as a composite widget.
 These can be created by constructing a widget with the required visual properties - a :sip:ref:`~PyQt6.QtWidgets.QFrame`, for example - and adding child widgets to it, usually managed by a layout.
-The above diagram shows such a composite widget that was created using Qt Designer.

 Composite widgets can also be created by subclassing a standard widget, such as :sip:ref:`~PyQt6.QtWidgets.QWidget` or :sip:ref:`~PyQt6.QtWidgets.QFrame`, and adding the necessary layout and child widgets in the constructor of the subclass.
 Many of the `examples provided with Qt <https://doc.qt.io/qt-6/examples-widgets.html>`_ use this approach, and it is also covered in the Qt `Widgets Tutorial <https://doc.qt.io/qt-6/widgets-tutorial.html>`_.